Eight Limbs of Yoga Find A Yoga Practice Right For You

 Hatha Yoga

 Hatha is the seventh of the seven traditional methods.
 ‘Ha’ means sun, and ‘Tha’ means moon.
 Hatha Yoga is a broad term that includes all physical types of practice, so all physical forms of Yoga are a subset of Hatha Yoga.
 It is the most popular Yoga form in Western culture.
 It is a form to balance mind, body, and spirit.
-Hatha incorporates breathing, postures and hand Mudras.
+Hatha incorporates breathing, postures, and hand mudras.

 There are more variations of Hatha Yoga emerging, such as Pre-Natal Yoga, Acro-Yoga, and Yin Yoga.
 You can change this Yoga form to fit any stage and situation in life.